The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Baselines and Metrics

 \item \textbf{Linear/MLP-based Methods:} Despite the rise of complex architectures, simple linear models have shown surprising effectiveness in noisy time-series tasks.
 We compare against DLinear, which employs a trend-seasonal decomposition combined with linear layers, and RLinear, which focuses on reversible normalization to handle distribution shifts.

 \item \textbf{CNN-based Methods:} To evaluate convolutional approaches, we select TCN, which utilizes dilated causal convolutions to model long-range history with a receptive field that grows exponentially.
-We also include ModernTCN, a recent adaptation that incorporates large-kernel convolutions and parameter-efficient designs inspired by Transformers.
+We also include ModernTCN, a recent adaptation that incorporates large-kernel convolutions and parameter-efficient designs.

 \item \textbf{Transformer-based Methods:} we employ PatchTST and iTransformer.
 PatchTST segments time series into patches and applies channel-independent attention to capture local semantic patterns, while iTransformer inverts the attention mechanism to model the correlation between multivariate variates directly, making it particularly relevant for capturing cross-stock interactions.